A rich and decadent classic, this cake is perfect fot the most special of occasions.

 Make the Cake

 - Make the batter.
-In a large bowl, sift together the flour, sugar, baking soda, salt, and cocoa powder.
-In another large bowl, gently beat together the oil, buttermilk, eggs, food coloring, vinegar, and vanilla with a handheld electric mixer.
-Add the sifted dry ingredients to the wet and mix until smooth and thoroughly combined.
+Sift the flour, sugar, baking soda, salt, and cocoa powder in a large bowl.
+This helps to aerate the dry ingredients and ensures a smooth batter.
+In another large bowl, use a handheld electric mixer to gently beat together the vegetable oil, buttermilk, eggs, red food coloring, vinegar, and vanilla extract until everything is well combined.
+Gradually add the sifted dry ingredients to the wet mixture in increments, beating on low speed until the batter is smooth and fully combined.

 - Bake and cool.
-Divide the batter evenly among the cake pans and bake for 20 to 25 minutes, or until a toothpick inserted in the center of each cake comes out clean.
-Let cool on a cooling rack for 15 minutes, then remove the cakes from the pans and let cool completely before frosting.
+Divide the batter evenly among the three prepared cake pans.
+Tap the pans lightly on the counter to remove any air bubbles.
+Bake in the preheated oven for 20 to 25 minutes or until a toothpick inserted into the center of each cake comes out clean.
+Remove the cakes from the oven and let them cool in the pans on a cooling rack for 15 minutes.
+Afterward, carefully remove the cakes from the pans and allow them to cool completely on the racks before frosting.

 Make the Cream Cheese Frosting